 David Brown, M.D., earned his medical degree at UT Southwestern Medical Center.
 After an internship in orthopedics and a residency in orthopedic surgery at John Peter Smith Hospital in Fort Worth, Dr. Brown completed a fellowship in pediatric orthopedics and scoliosis at Children's Hospital and Health Center in San Diego.
 His patients include children with congenital and developmental issues such as hip dysplasia, scoliosis and cerebral palsy.
 He also treats children who experience traumatic injuries, including fractures and sprains.
 Dr. Brown primarily sees patients at Children’s Health℠ Plano.

-Dustin Loveland, M.D., earned his medical degree from the University of Texas Medical Branch at Galveston, where he also completed a residency in orthopedic surgery.
-He completed a second orthopedic surgical residency at the University of Miami, where he served as chief resident.
+Dustin Loveland, M.D., earned his medical degree from the University of Texas Medical Branch at Galveston.
+He completed his orthopedic surgical residency at the University of Miami, where he served as chief resident.
 He was then selected by world renowned surgeon Dr. James Andrews to train as a sports medicine fellow.
 He not only treats sports-injured youth but works with coaches, trainers and parents to help prevent those injuries.

 Alina Olteanu, M.D., Ph.D., is one of only 60 pediatricians trained in integrated medicine through the prestigious Arizona Center for Integrative Medicine.
 Dr. Olteanu earned her medical degree from the Universitatea de Medicina si Farmacie Iuliu Hatieganu in Romania and her doctorate in biological chemistry at the University of North Carolina at Chapel Hill.
 She completed a residency in pediatrics at Texas Children's Hospital and Baylor College of Medicine in Houston.